iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 # Getting Started

-Streams requires an asynchronous runtime environment to be set, so we suggest using [tokio](https://docs.rs/tokio/latest/tokio/).
+Streams requires that you set an asynchronous runtime environment to be set.
+We suggest using [tokio](https://docs.rs/tokio/latest/tokio/).
 Streams also uses [anyhow](https://docs.rs/anyhow/latest/anyhow/) for error handling, so projects can use `anyhow::Result` and `anyhow::Error` for easier integration.

 To create a new Rust project, run: